Reena-dll/Reena-dll/README.md

 #  Hi There, I'm Oğuz

-I am 22 years old, I want to learn.
+I am 22 years old.
 I've been using a computer since I was 6 years old.
 I love programming, I like to add new information to myself.I will share all the projects I have developed.

 ## As someone living in Turkey
 - 🌱 I’m currently learning everything 🤣